 If you are still sufficiently Sisyphistic to be frightened by this prospect-thinking that the race can only be kept up to the mark by having its nose held eternally to the grindstone-I can only say: don't worry.
 This won't happen for a long time-not for hundreds of years, perhaps.
 Meanwhile, we have our work cut out for us in providing the hungry, the naked, and the homeless with food, clothes, and houses.
 Remember that men, women, and children are suffering the agonies of poverty now.
 Remember that mankind are one flesh.
-That poor old woman selling matches in the rain is your mother; that pale widow addressing envelopes to keep her children is your widow, and her children your children; that plucky little chap I read of the other day who supports his invalid parents and his eight brothers and sisters, is your own little chap; that girl, driven by despair to prostitute herself, is your sister; and that broken man carrying a sandwich-board is your brother.
+That poor old woman selling matches in the rain is your mother; that pale widow addressing envelopes to keep her children is your widow, and her children your children; that plucky little chap I read of the other day who supports his invalid parents and his eight brothers and sisters, [(FN: He was fined 5s. by the Tottenham magistrate for making a noise when playing in the street.
+The case is given in full in the Daily News for October 18th, 1929.)] is your own little chap; that girl, driven by despair to prostitute herself, is your sister; and that-broken man carrying a sandwich-board is your brother.
 Let us open the golden gates and call them in to the gardens of plenty.
+(116)